-The earliest model fish finders have been utilizing 2D sonar technology for a number of years until recently when CHIRP sonar was first introduced to the fishing industry.
+The earliest model fish finders I owned used 2D sonar technology for many years until recently when CHIRP sonar was first introduced to the fishing industry.
 CHIRP stands for Compressed High-Intensity Radiated Pulse.
-This technology has revolutionized the way fish finders work and the levels at which they are capable of operating.
+This technology has revolutionized the way fish finders work and the way I fish.

 Table of Contents

 How Does CHIRP Work?

 Unlike traditional sonars, CHIRP uses a series of frequencies that vary in length.
 When using CHIRP in fish finders, these transducers operate at a much lower frequency than your average sonar equipment that might be used for military purposes.
 I can confirm that CHIRP’s extensive range of varying frequencies helps create a much more accurate and detailed image of what’s below your boat.

 CHIRP sonar pulses can be as high as 117k and are as much as 50 times stronger than the average pulse typically used in 2D sonar technology.
 The CHIRP system retrieves this data that bounces back from the system and compiles a pulse compression and pattern compilation that gives an overall view of the different features that line the bottom of the particular body of water below your boat.

 Newer CHIRP technology can now be adjusted to lower frequencies that are also combined with higher frequencies to create a more comprehensive image that cuts down on the amount of extra ‘noise’ that often happens with older sonar systems.
 Thanks to the variety of lower and higher frequencies, the CHIRP system can reach a much greater depth more quickly than other, more traditional systems.